UBC-MDS/introduction-machine-learning/doc/syllabus.md

 ### Module 7

-- Explain the need for hyperparameter optimization
-- Carry out hyperparameter optimization using sklearn's GridSearchCV and RandomizedSearchCV
-- Explain optimization bias
 - Identify and reason when to trust and not trust reported accuracies
 - precision and recall
 - Data inbalance